CollinErickson/GauPro/cran-comments.md

 1 NOTE for "sub-directories of 1Mb or more", but it is expected.
 1 WARNING for package ‘mixopt’ was built under R version 4.4.1.
 Not a real issue.

-* GitHub Actions, Ubuntu (9/21/24): 1 NOTE for large sub-directories, but no warnings/errors.
+* GitHub Actions, Ubuntu (9/22/24): 1 NOTE for large sub-directories, but no warnings/errors.

-* R-Hub linux (ubuntu-latest on GitHub) (6/7/24): 1 WARNING, 1 NOTE
-1 NOTE for for sub-directory size.
-Warning: package ‘mixopt’ was built under R version 4.4.1

-* R-Hub atlas (Fedora Linux 38) (6/7/24): OK

-* R-Hub clang19 (Ubuntu 22.04.4 LTS) (6/9/24): 1 NOTE for
+* R-Hub ubuntu gcc-12 (9/22/24): 1 NOTE for a slow test
-  Compilation used the following non-portable flag(s):
-    ‘-Wp,-D_FORTIFY_SOURCE=3’

-* R-Hub gcc14 (Fedora Linux 40) (6/9/24): OK

-* R-Hub ubuntu release (Ubuntu 22.04.4 LTS) (6/9/24): 1 NOTE for
+* R-Hub linux (R-devel) (9/22/24): 1 NOTE for a large sub-directory
-"Running R code in ‘testthat.R’ had CPU time 3 times elapsed time"

-* R-Hub macOS (macos-13 on GitHub) (6/9/24): OK
+* R-Hub macos (R-devel) (9/22/24): OK

-* R-Hub macOS-arm64 (macos-latest on GitHub) (6/9/24): OK
+* R-Hub windows (R-devel) (9/22/24): OK

-* Win-Builder, devel (6/3/24): 1 NOTE for a possibly invalid URL, but the URL is fine.
+* Win-Builder, devel (9/22/24): 1 NOTE for "checking CRAN incoming feasibility".
+New submission, possibly misspelled words that are fine, possibly broken link that is fine.

-* Win-Builder, release (6/4/24): 1 NOTE for a possibly invalid URL, but the URL is fine.
+* Win-Builder, release (9/22/24):  1 NOTE for "checking CRAN incoming feasibility".
+New submission, possibly misspelled words that are fine, possibly broken link that is fine.

 ## Downstream dependencies

-* comparer: This is another one of my packages.
-The changes in this package won't affect it since I only changed the tests.
-I also ran R CMD CHECK on on comparer and it passed with no issues.
+* (formerly) comparer: This is another one of my packages, but it was also removed from CRAN for the Suggests issue.
+I'll fix this next.